noahehall/theBookOfNoah/linux/cmdline.md

       - only used for older ide drives
     - /dev/sdX - X is a letter based on the order the drive is detected
       - used for SATA and SCSI drives
+  - primary partition: can be formatted with a filesystem directly
+    - there can only be 4 partitions on a single storage device
+  - extended partition: can only contain othe rprimary partitions
+    - each extended partition can contain 4 primary partitions -

 ### CMDS
   - fdisk: organize partitions on any stoage device installed on the system